From logarithmic to subdiffusive polynomial fluctuations for internal DLA and related growth models

+\textit{Note added in proof.} At about the same time, and with an independent approach, Jerison, Levine and Sheffield~\cite{JLS1} obtained similar results with an improved bound on the outer error in $d=2$.
+Then, by refining our approach, we obtained in~\cite{AG2} a bound of order $\sqrt{ \log(n)}$ for both internal and external errors in dimension three or more.
+Jerison, Levine and Sheffield~\cite{JLS2} did the same by following their approach.

-We now introduce a family of cluster growth models for which a control of the fluctuations of the cluster shape is easily obtained.
-These growth models are built so that the asymptotic shape is spherical, but still they exhibit a large diversity of fluctuations parametrized by a certain width ranging from a large constant to a power 1/3 of the radius of the asymptotic sphere.
+Our approach builds on the work of Lawler, Bramson and Griffeath \cite{lawler92}, which we review later.
+It also deals with more general models of diffusion limited aggregation which we now describe.
+Indeed, we introduce a family of cluster growth models for which a control of the fluctuations of the cluster shape is easily obtained.
+These growth models are built so that the asymptotic shape is spherical, but still they exhibit a large diversity of fluctuations parametrized by a certain width ranging from a large constant to a power $1/3$ of the radius of the asymptotic sphere.
 Moreover, all these clusters are coupled to internal DLA, and, as a consequence, we obtain logarithmic bounds on the fluctuations for internal DLA.
 We generalize internal DLA by allowing explorers to settle only at some special times.
-Thus, each explorer $i$ is associated with a collection of times $\{\sigma_{i,k},\ k\in\N\}$ and
+Thus, each explorer $i$ is associated with a collection of times $\{\sigma_{i,k}, k\in\N\}$ and

-The internal DLA is recovered as we choose $\sigma_{i,k}=k$ for all $i=1,\dots,N$ and $k\in \N$.
-We call $\{\sigma_{i,k},\ k\in\N\}$ the {\it flashing times} associated to the $i$-th explorer, and $\{S_i(\sigma_{i,k}),\ k\in \N\}$ its {\it flashing positions}.
+The internal DLA is recovered as we choose $\sigma_{i,k}=k$ for all $i=1,\ldots,N$ and $k\in\N$.
+We call $\{\sigma_{i,k}, k\in\N\}$ the \textit{flashing times} associated to the $i$th explorer, and $\{S_i(\sigma_{i,k}), k\in\N\}$ its \textit{flashing positions}.

 In this paper, we consider stopping times of a special form, linked with the spherical nature of the internal DLA cluster.
-An illustration with one {\it flashing} explorer's trajectory is made in Figure~\ref{fig:flashing}.
+An illustration with one \textit{flashing} explorer's trajectory is made in Figure~\ref{figflashing}.